Wondering How Satellite Internet Works? CNET Explains

 Who currently offers satellite internet?

-Most areas of the US can receive satellite internet signal due to the proliferation of satellites attuned to those latitudes.
+Most areas of the US can receive satellite internet signals due to the proliferation of satellites attuned to those latitudes.
 HughesNet, for instance, offers service in all 50 states.
-Some satellite internet companies are also exploring coverage in other parts of the world, including options for communities to have one or more community hot spots in lieu of residential dishes and connections.
+Viasat offers universal coverage in the US, except for Alaska, where service is only available in certain regions.
+Meanwhile, Starlink is still expanding its coverage map, and Project Kuiper is working on getting off the ground.